top of page

 Trailhead Location: Shearstown – Goose Pond Road

-As you stroll along the Goose Pond Eco Trail, you'll be surrounded by a variety of unique flora and fauna.
-Discover the fascinating pitcher plant, a carnivorous plant that traps insects in its pitcher-shaped leaves.
+As you stroll along the Goose Pond Eco Trail, you'll be surrounded by unique flora and fauna.
+Discover the fascinating pitcher plant.
+This carnivorous plant traps insects in its pitcher-shaped leaves.
 These leaves are filled with digestive fluids that break down the insects, providing the plant with nutrients.

-The Goose Pond Eco Trail offers Adirondack chairs and picnic areas along the trail, providing the perfect opportunity to relax and enjoy the scenery.
+The Goose Pond Eco Trail also offers Adirondack chairs and picnic areas, providing the perfect opportunity to relax and enjoy the scenery.

 Goose Pond Eco Trail